bgroveben/DjangoPlay2Learn/README.md

 You'll need a [SendGrid](https://sendgrid.com/) account.
 Email settings in `settings.py` begin on line 122 with your SENDGRID_API_KEY.

 I put my SENDGRID_API_KEY in a `local_settings.py` file that was kept out of version control.

-I also left a populated database that you can use, but I'm not giving you the admin password :)

 **Note to instructor(s):**